 Most Unique: Tru Fru

 Don't take our word for it.
-One customer described their experience with the brand saying, "Oh my yum wow, seriously these new healthy freeze dried chocolates are incredible.
+One customer described their experience with the brand saying, "Oh my yum wow, seriously these new healthy freeze-dried chocolates are incredible.
 We love how crunchy they are on the inside.
-A common snack taken to the next level.
+A common snack is taken to the next level.
 Thanks for being incredible innovators."

 Unlike fresh, chocolate-covered strawberries, Tru Fru's berries have a long shelf life.
 Though heat is still an enemy of these chocolate-covered snacks, expensive overnight shipping is not necessary.
 A box of six bags is roughly $39, and shipping is free.
 It may not have the same splash as a Godiva box, but the enjoyment and the price are surely competitive.
 Tru Fru ships on Mondays, Tuesdays, and Wednesdays to the lower 48 United States.

 Frequently Asked Questions

 A chocolate-covered strawberry delivery service delivers freshly-dipped and packaged chocolate-covered strawberries directly to the home.

 The chocolate-covered strawberries arrive fresh and ready to eat.
 If you plan to store them, they can be refrigerated for two to three days and still be fresh.